2026 Palarong Pambansa

-The 2026 Palarong Pambansa, officially known as the 66th Palarong Pambansa, is an upcoming multi-sport event held in Prosperidad, Agusan del Sur in 2026.
-Student-athletes from unspecified number of athletic associations representing the 18 regions of the Philippines competed in different sporting events and disciplines.
+The 2026 Palarong Pambansa, officially known as the 66th Palarong Pambansa, billed as 2026 Palaro Tu Agsur (lit.
+Palaro in AgSur, stylized in all caps), was a multi-sport event held in Prosperidad, Agusan del Sur from May 24 to 31, 2026.
+Student-athletes from 20 athletic associations representing the 18 regions of the Philippines, National Academy of Sports, and the Philippine Schools Overseas competed in different sporting events and disciplines.

+The National Capital Region was the nineteenth straight general champion.

 Hosting

 Bidding

-There are 3 bidding provinces in Mindanao are: Agusan del Sur, Misamis Occidental and Zamboanga City.
-Davao City abandoned a bid in April 2024.
-On July 16, 2024, after the closing ceremony of 64th Palarong Pambansa in Cebu City, Agusan del Sur wins the bid, the first time that Agusan del Sur hosted that games, and also the first time they hosted in Caraga region since 1970 in Surigao City.
+There were 3 bidding provinces in Mindanao: Agusan del Sur, Misamis Occidental and Zamboanga City.
+Davao City abandoned their bid in April 2024.
+On July 16, 2024, after the closing ceremony of 64th Palarong Pambansa in Cebu City, Agusan del Sur was declared the winner of the bid, marking the first time that Agusan del Sur will host the games, and also the second time the games will be hosted in the Caraga region since 1970 in Surigao City.